Warta Poznań: Post-Communist period (1990–2011)

+Pyżalska era (2011-2018)

 In January 2011, former model and new owner Izabella Łukomska-Pyżalska became chairwoman.
 Debts of the ailing club were repaid and the budget was increased.
 Warta started to play its games in the Municipal Stadium in Poznań.
 However, Warta remained in the second tier.
-After relegation in 2013 and because of club debts, Warta landed in the fourth tier of the league system where it spent two seasons 2014/2015 and 2015/16.
+After relegation in 2013 and because of club debts, Warta landed in the fourth tier of the league system where it spent the 2014–15 and 2015–16 seasons.

 In 2016, Warta was promoted to II liga (the third tier of the league system).

-In 2018, Warta was able to advance to I liga (the second tier) again.
+In 2018, Warta was able to advance to the second tier again.

 However, by the autumn of 2018, the club's finances were in serious trouble.
 The situation was so desperate that the football team captain Bartosz Kieliba said: "Several months of player wages are in arrears, there is no certainty whether we will ever play another game, which does not help our work in training or our stance in matches".

-Period of renewal (2018–present)
+Farjaszewski era (2018–present)

 In August 2018, businessman Bartłomiej Farjaszewski bought the football section of Warta (under the name: Warta Poznań SA) and repaid the club's debts.
 Following the legal separation in 2018, there are now two organisations: Warta Poznań SA focuses on all football teams, whereas KS Warta Poznań continues as a multi-sports club (which includes fencing, field hockey and swimming sections, among others).

 In June 2019, Piotr Tworek replaced Petr Němec as football coach.
 In 2020, with experienced players such as Bartosz Kieliba and Łukasz Trałka, Warta surprisingly finished the 2019–20 I liga season in third place.
 After winning the promotion playoffs, Warta returned to the Polish Ekstraklasa after being absent for 25 years.

 At the start of the 2020–21 season, many football pundits predicted Warta's relegation.
-Defying all expectations, with new players such as striker Mateusz Kuzimski (summer 2020 signing) and winger Makana Baku (on loan from January 2021), Warta finished fifth in the league, missing out on qualification to the Europa Conference League by just one point.
+Defying expectations, with new players such as striker Mateusz Kuzimski (summer 2020 signing) and winger Makana Baku (on loan from January 2021), Warta finished fifth in the league, missing out on qualification to the UEFA Europa Conference League by just one point.
 This represented Warta football team's best result since winning the football championship in 1947.

-Following Warta's poor start to the 2021-22 season (17th place in the league with only eight points in thirteen league games), Dawid Szulczek replaced Piotr Tworek as football coach in November 2021.
-After great match performances in the spring, Warta finished eleventh in the league.
+Following Warta's poor start to the 2021–22 season (17th place in the league with eight points in thirteen league games), Dawid Szulczek replaced Tworek as head coach in November 2021.
+Under Szulczek, Warta finished 11th in the league in the 2021–22 season and 8th in the 2022–23 season.